 Van smiled, too.
 He’d long since learned to take his younger siblings following in his footsteps in choosing dangerous careers in good humour.
 “Robb,” he said.
 “Only for a couple years, though.
 He left to join the Hit Wizards.
-One night a month wasn’t enough excitement for him.”
+He needed more regular excitement.”

 “Ah.”
 Sienna stopped suddenly and held her hand up.
 Victoire and Van both froze.
 “Do you hear something?” she asked softly.